-Growing up in a tiny rural village in south east England you quickly learned to use your head and hands...if you could not make it or fix it you typically went without.
-Watching my father make a delightful musical jewellery box for my mother, mostly from scraps, left an indelible mark about just how powerful the heart can be in the craftsmanship process.
+Growing up in a tiny rural village in Essex , England, you quickly learned to use your head and hands.
+Money was not something we ever had much of and if you could not make or fix something you simply went without.
+Watching my father make an enchanting ballerina musical jewellery box for my mother, mostly from wood scraps, left an indelible mark about just how powerful the heart can be in the craftsmanship process.
 This fascination with tools, wood, craftsmanship and artistry has only grown deeper with time and travel.

-Fast forward a few years.
-My workshop and home is now the small rural town of Whitingham, VT.
+Fast forward a number of years and my workshop and home that I share with my wife and two cats is located in the small rural town of Whitingham, VT.
 My focus here is on handcrafted work using traditional tools and techniques.
-I strive to create unique carved pieces, commemorative presentation boxes, small accessory pieces and many things in between.
-Finding that special piece of wood and thoughtfully crafting it into its fitted purpose is part of the artistry I seek.
+I strive to create unique carved pieces, commemorative presentation boxes, house signs, plaques, small accessory pieces and many things in between.
+Finding that special piece of natural wood or wood with special meaning or sentimental value and thoughtfully crafting it into a functional piece or art is all part of the journey.

 Though very largely self taught, I have always believed in continuing education.
-With that in mind I have attended selective workshops led by such master craftspeople as Janet Collins, Will Neptune, Chris Pye (England), Karen Wales, Dan Faia, Silas Kopf and Gene Shaw.
+In furtherance of that belief over the years I have participated in short workshops led by such master craftspeople as Janet Collins, Will Neptune, Chris Pye (England), Karen Wales, Dan Faia, Silas Kopf and Gene Shaw.

-Since 2005 and ongoing, I have been mentored by my great friend and Master Carver - Dimitrios Klitsas of Hampden, MA.
+Since 2005 and ongoing to this day, I have been mentored by my great friend and Master Carver - Dimitrios Klitsas of Hampden, MA.
 Whilst in his studio, I had the great privilege of watching him design and execute the carving for an historic Steinway Piano - The Doheny Steinway.
-I captured that story in words and pictures and arranged for it to be published in the English "WOODCARVING" MAGAZINE. read the article here... it's quite a story.
+I captured that story in words and pictures and arranged for it to be published in the English "WOODCARVING" MAGAZINE. ..read the full article here... it's quite a story.

 “The Song of the Chisel - The History of a Nation is written in Stone and Wood, the poetry of the Chisel singing through the ages"....